 “The Bible does not specifically condemn the practice of slavery.
 It gives instructions on how slaves should be treated (Deuteronomy 15:12-15; Ephesians 6:9; Colossians 4:1), but does not outlaw slavery altogether.
 Many see this as the Bible condoning all forms of slavery.
 What many fail to understand is that slavery in biblical times was very different from the slavery that was practiced in the past few centuries in many parts of the world.
 The slavery in the Bible was not based exclusively on race.
 People were not enslaved because of their nationality or the color of their skin.
 In Bible times, slavery was based more on economics; it was a matter of social status.
 People sold themselves as slaves when they could not pay their debts or provide for their families.
 In New Testament times, sometimes doctors, lawyers, and even politicians were slaves of someone else.
 Some people actually chose to be slaves so as to have all their needs provided for by their masters.” (see full article)

 As a pastor, I must say…the children melt my heart.
-After service I have the privilege of praying for people, and sometimes the children will come up – it brings so much joy.
+After service I have the privilege of praying for people, and often the children will come up – it brings so much joy.
 I can’t imagine anyone saying there’s no time for them, but that’s what the Apostles said on that day.
 Jesus rebuked the Apostles and taught them that the Kingdom of God is made up of those who have the faith of a child, and all believers are actually children of God (1 John 3:1).

 Matthew 6:24 (NKJV) “No one can serve two masters; for either he will hate the one and love the other, or else he will be loyal to the one and despise the other.
 You cannot serve God and mammon.”